Marshawn Lynch: Early life and education

-High school career
+Lynch attended and graduated from the same high school as his mother, Oakland Technical High School, from 2000 to 2004.

-At Oakland Tech, Lynch was a four-sport star for the Bulldogs football, basketball, track, and wrestling.
-In his 2003 season, Lynch amassed 1,722 rushing yards and 23 touchdowns in only eight regular season games and an additional 375 rushing yards and 10 touchdowns in two postseason games.
+At Oakland Tech, Lynch was a four-sport star for the Bulldogs football, basketball, track, and wrestling teams.
+In his 2003 season, Lynch amassed 1,722 rushing yards and 23 touchdowns in only eight regular-season games and an additional 375 rushing yards and 10 touchdowns in two postseason games.
 He was voted a PrepStar and SuperPrep All-American and was also voted the San Francisco East Bay Player of the Year.
 In basketball, he played on the Oakland Tech's team alongside future Cal star Leon Powe.
 Lynch helped lead his team to the state semi-finals.
 As an athlete in the Bay Area, Lynch befriended and often played against film director and writer Ryan Coogler; who also grew up in the same part of Oakland as Lynch.

 In addition to football, Lynch excelled in track and field, where he competed mainly as a sprinter, but also in jumping events.
 He recorded a personal-best time of 10.94 seconds in the 100-meter dash as a senior, while also posting top-leaps of 1.94 meters (6 ft, 4 in) in the high jump and 6.38 meters (20 ft, 10 in) in the long jump.

 Lynch was a versatile athlete on the football field.
-He played defensive back and also played quarterback, wide receiver, and linebacker in high school.
-The Rivals.com recruiting network had him ranked #2 in the nation at running back behind Adrian Peterson.
+He played defensive back, quarterback, wide receiver, and linebacker in high school.
+Rivals.com recruiting network had him ranked #2 in the nation at running back behind Adrian Peterson.

+He attended the University of California, Berkeley, where he majored in social welfare and played for the Golden Bears football team from 2004 to 2006.

+In 2020, he received an honorary degree from Princeton University after he was invited to be the Class of 2020 speaker.

 College career

-Lynch attended the University of California, Berkeley, and played for the California Golden Bears football team.
-He majored in social welfare.
-Lynch was nicknamed "Money" in college.

 2004 season

-As a true freshman in 2004, Lynch was the primary backup to senior J. J. Arrington.
-In his collegiate debut against Air Force in the regular season opener, he had seven carries for 92 yards and a touchdown in the 56–14 victory.
+As a true freshman in 2004 at University of California Berkeley, Lynch was the primary backup to senior J. J. Arrington.
+In his collegiate debut against Air Force in the regular-season opener, he had seven carries for 92 yards and a touchdown in the 56–14 victory.
 On November 13, in the 42–12 victory over Washington, he had nine carries for 121 rushing yards and two rushing touchdowns to go along with a 29-yard touchdown reception.
 One week later, against Stanford, Lynch had 122 rushing yards and one rushing touchdown.
 In addition, he threw a 20-yard touchdown pass to Burl Toler in the 41–6 victory.
 Overall, Lynch carried the ball 71 times for 628 yards with eight rushing touchdowns and 147 yards on 19 receptions and two receiving touchdowns in his freshman season.